espsrc/pysnacks_1/README.md

 rm Miniconda3-latest-MacOSX-x86_64.sh
 ```

-Note that the installation will suggest you to modify your bashrc so conda is always available, which is a good idea in general.
+Note that the installation will suggest you to modify your `.bashrc` to make `conda` always available in your terminal, which is a good idea in general.
 Alternatively, if you want the Miniconda installation to be encapsulated in your working directory without affecting the rest of your system you can install it with the following option.
 The first command only needs to be done once, and the second one needs to be done everytime you open a new terminal.

 ```bash
 bash ./Miniconda3-latest-Linux-x86_64.sh -b -p my_conda_env